-With a plethora of manufacturers and models, it can be challenging to put together a system that just works, without resorting to sourcing everything from a single manufacturer and buying their overpriced controllers.
+With a plethora of manufacturers and models for pool solar controllers, it can be challenging to put together a system that just works, without resorting to sourcing everything from a single manufacturer and buying their overpriced controllers.

 Our pump is a premium variable speed model, but has no timer or even an on/off switch.
 When it is plugged in, it is running.
 It has a large dial to control the speed manually, and an RJ-45 socked to control the speed electronically.

 Our salt water chlorinator has a comprehensive timer.
-It also has a power socket for the pump to plug into such that it can turn the pump on and off as required according to it's configured schedule (turning itself on and off as required).
+It also has a power socket for the pump to plug into such that it can turn the pump on and off as required according to it's configured schedule (also turning itself on and off).

 This setup works well for a standard system.
 We can set the desired pump power using the manual dial on it, and use the chlorinator to configure a daily schedule.

 The addition of solar heating complicates matters.
 We have a solar controller that will operate an automatic valve and send water to the roof panels when the roof temperature is higher than it's configured temperature.
 As with the chlorinator, it also has an output to power the pump when it's required.